Dirnei/node-red-contrib-zigbee2mqtt-devices/docs/getting-started.md

 This getting started guide shows you how to exemplary create a simple Zigbee2MQTT and Node-RED setup.
 And then how to use the "Zigbee2MQTT Nodes for Node-RED" to create a basic home automation system with a few devices.

-// ToDo: Add graphic of the devices.
-// ToDo: Add graphic of the final lamp installation.
-// ToDo: change the readme.md text to reference this guide

 # Exemplary Zigbee2MQTT and Node-RED setup